SuperTux/supertux/CONTRIBUTING.md

 ## Pull requests

 - No duplicate pull requests, please.
-- Please try to test your code to see if it works correctly.
+- Please test your code to see if it works correctly.
 If the pull request is untested or work-in-progress, please mention that.
 - Pull requests importing translation updates from Transifex are, unless requested by a contributor, not very welcome.
-- Commit messages should follow this style: short summary up to 50 chars (72 are okay if you need that much), an empty line, more detailed explanatory text which can include multiple paragraphs or bullet points, if necessary, `Closes #xyz.` and finally, if your commit doesn't include any changes that need CI testing, `[ci skip]`
+- Commit messages should follow this style: short summary up to 50 chars (72 are okay if you need that much), an empty line, more detailed explanatory text which can include multiple paragraphs or bullet points.
+- If necessary, `Closes #xyz.` where #xyz is the number of the issue which that pull request will fix.
+- If your commit doesn't include any changes that need CI testing (no code changes e.g. graphics), add `[ci skip]` to any line which isn't the first or second.
+This saves IRC spam.
-- Please squash commits that belong together.
-Force pushes to pull requests are OK.
+- Please [squash](https://help.github.com/articles/about-git-rebase/) commits that belong together.
+  If you forget initially, it's okay to force push to your own fork to fix it.
 - No merge commits inside pull requests.
 Use `git-rebase` to keep your branch up-to-date.
 - To make it easier for everyone, don't make a pull request pulling your fork's